bonsai-rx/zeromq/docs/articles/router-dealer.md

 # Router-Dealer

-In the request-response (req-rep) pattern we typically have one client sending requests to a single server.
+In the @req-rep pattern we typically have one client sending requests to a single server.
 However, in practice we often need to allow multiple requests to be processed in parallel by the server.
 We can use a <xref href="Bonsai.ZeroMQ.Router"/> socket to achieve this.

 ```mermaid
 graph LR